boozallen/jenkins-templating-engine/docs/contributing/developer/local-jenkins.md

 just run -v ~/local-libraries:/local-libraries
 ```

-You could then configure a library source using the file protocol to specify the repository location at `file:///local-libraries`
+You could then configure a Library Source using the file protocol to specify the repository location at `file:///local-libraries`

 <!-- markdownlint-disable -->
 !!! tip